noties/ParcelGen/README.md

 This project combines Java Annotation Processing & AST modification to generate `Parcelable` boilerplate code before compilation.
 The main aim of this project was to explore undocumented Java AST modification.

 This library does not bring any runtimes to your project - all code is generated before compilation.
+Changes occur only in annotated object.

 ## Setup
 Add dependencies to you project: